Risk Assessment & Programming (RAP) Toolkit

-Despite these different approaches, both groups often find themselves addressing similar community health issues — infectious diseases, child injuries, falls, drug addiction, and so much more.
+Despite these different approaches, both groups often find themselves addressing similar community health issues — infectious diseases, child injuries, senior injuries, substance use, and so much more.
 It is in these areas of shared focus, where EMS and public health collaborations make a great deal of sense.

 This is the core purpose of the RAP Toolkit — to highlight areas of shared interest and promote collaboration that will accelerate both EMS and public health efforts.
 The RAP Toolkit is comprised of multiple RAP Tools, with each RAP Tool focusing on a different community health issue.

 We have built this tutorial to show you the functional anatomy of RAP Tools and how they qualify, quantify, and suggest programming for each of these community health issues.
 Additionally, we have included primer information on the history of EMS prevention and different types of EMS public health initiatives.
 These topics will help you understand where the RAP Toolkit came from and how it works.